dib-lab/2021-paper-ibd/manuscript.md

 We downloaded metagenomic FASTQ files from the European Nucleotide Archive using the "fastq_ftp" link and concatenated fast files annotated as the same library into single files.
 We also downloaded iHMP samples from idbmdb.org.
 We used Trimmomatic (version 0.39) to adapter trim reads using all default Trimmomatic paired-end adapter sequences (`ILLUMINACLIP:{inputs/adapters.fa}:2:0:15`) and lightly quality-trimmed the reads (`MINLEN:31 LEADING:2 TRAILING:2 SLIDINGWINDOW:4:2`) [@doi:10.1093/bioinformatics/btu170].
-We then removed human DNA using BBMap and a masked version of hg19 (CITE).
+We then removed human DNA using BBMap and a masked version of hg19 [@url:http://seqanswers.com/forums/archive/index.php/t-42552.html].
 Next, we trimmed low-abundance k-mers from sequences with high coverage using khmer's `trim-low-abund.py` [@doi:10.12688/f1000research.6924.1].

-Using these trimmed reads, we generated scaled MinHash signatures for each library using sourmash (k-size 31, scaled 2000, abundance tracking on) [@doi:10.21105/joss.00027].
+Using these trimmed reads, we generated FracMinHash signatures for each library using sourmash (k-size 31, scaled 2000, abundance tracking on) [@doi:10.21105/joss.00027].
-Scaled MinHash sketching produces compressed representations of k-mers in a metagenome while retaining the sequence diversity in a sample [@doi:10.12688/f1000research.19675.1].
+FracMinHash sketching produces compressed representations of k-mers in a metagenome while retaining the sequence diversity in a sample [@doi:10.12688/f1000research.19675.1] (CITE: gather paper).
 This approach creates a consistent set of k-mers across samples by retaining the same k-mers when the same k-mers were observed.
 This enables comparisons between metagenomes.
-We refer to scaled MinHash sketches as *signatures*, and to each sub-sampled k-mer in a signature as a *k-mer*.
+We refer to FracMinHash sketches as *signatures*, and to each sub-sampled k-mer in a signature as a *k-mer*.
 At a scaled value of 2000, an average of one k-mer will be detected in each 2000 base pair window, and 99.8% of 10,000 base pair windows will have at least one k-mer representative.
 We selected a k-mer size of 31 because of its species-level specificity [@doi:10.1128/mSystems.00020-16].
 We retained all k-mers that were present in multiple samples.

 ## Principle Coordinates Analysis

-We used jaccard distance and cosine distance implemented in `sourmash compare` to pairwise compare scaled MinHash signatures.
+We used jaccard distance and cosine distance implemented in `sourmash compare` to pairwise compare FracMinHash signatures.
 We then used the `dist()` function in base R to compute distance matrices.
 We used the `cmdscale()` function to perform principle coordinate analysis [@doi:10.2307/2333639].
 We used ggplot2 and ggMarginal to visualize the principle coordinate analysis [@doi:10.21105/joss.01686].